souravsaha51/Car-Price-Prediction/README.md

 *  To achieve good accuracy.
 *  To develop a User Interface (UI) which is user-friendly and takes input from the user and predicts the price.

+## DataSet
+<p> This project utilizes a structured dataset in CSV format, detailing used cars with features like mileage, brand, age, and fuel type.
+Each row represents a car and its price.
+Proper preprocessing and cleaning of this data are crucial for accurate machine learning modeling and effective price prediction.</p>

 ## Project Overview
 The notebook provides an overview of the steps involved in used car price prediction using linear regression.
 The steps include: